Department of English

 - have completed English 150 and 250

 - be taking the test-out exam for the first time (university policy prevents repeats)

 - have previously taken or been enrolled in an English 314 class

-- are not officially enrolled at ISU for the semester the 314 test-out is being offered
+- are not officially enrolled at Iowa State University for the semester the 314 test-out is being offered

-To access the exam at an ISU Test Centers computer lab, you will log in to Canvas with your Iowa State NET-ID and your password.
+To access the exam at an ISU Test Centers computer lab, you will log in to Canvas with your Iowa State Net-ID and password.
 You must submit each part of the exam before the end of the 50-minute time frame or the lab closing time, whichever comes first.

 When you register for the exam, you will be provided with a link to the page where you will book the three separate 50-minute sessions.
 While you can take all three parts on the same day, you will need to sign up for each part separately.
 You will also need to leave the testing center between each session so that the testing center staff can clean and prep between sessions.